-You've waited all year and summer is finally here.
-You are more than ready to enjoy a little fun in the sun only to put on your swimsuit and notice that you have bikini bumps, redness and/or ingrown hairs on your bikini line.
-What are they?
-How did they get there, and what can you do to treat them?
-While natural and common, ingrown hairs, bikini bumps and scarring are annoying, especially when your plans include pool days.
+You've waited all year and swimsuit weather is finally here.
+You are more than ready to enjoy a little fun in the sun only to put on your swimsuit and notice that you have bumps along your bikini line.
+What are they and how to get rid of these bumps?
+While natural and common, bumps along your bikini line as a result of ingrown hairs, irritation from shaving bumps and scarring are annoying, especially when your plans include pool days.

-To combat both of these issues, Sonya suggests her Omega Polish and Activator Duo, which contains exfoliators like flax seeds, rice enzymes and lactic acid.
+To combat both of these issues, Sonya suggests her Polish and Activator Duo, which contains exfoliators like crushed flax seeds, rice powder and lactic acid.

 USE A SHARP RAZOR

-If you choose to shave please use a new sharp razor or switch out razor blades very often.
+Shaving is the most likely hair removal method to cause razor bumps, so consider other options such as waxing, depilatory creams or laser.
+If you choose to shave, use a new sharp razor or switch out razor blades often.
 Dull razors will not give you a close shave, they can also irritate skin and cause more bumps.
-Furthermore they can harbor bacteria.
-So wash, clean and dry them before using again.
+Furthermore they can harbor bacteria, so wash, clean and dry them before using again.